 - While you’re building your debt settlement war chest, collection contacts — calls, mail, email — will not cease, and they will not be polite.

-- If your debt to any one lender is substantial — $5,000 or more — you might get sued, and if you lose in court, your wages could be garnished.
+- If your debt to any one lender is substantial — $5,000 or more — you might get sued, and if you lose in court, your wages could be garnished and/or your assets seized.

 - Beware of false promises.
 The Federal Trade Commission lists some warning signs: upfront fees required; promises of a “new government program” that bails out credit card debtors; any sort of guarantee.
 There is no law saying the creditor must accept your offer.